saaspegasus/pegasus-docs/front-end.rst

 Front End
 =========

-The Pegasus front end is documented here.
+This section provides details on the Pegasus front end.

 .. toctree::